deadblue/sadpanda/README.md

 ---

-All the contents in this repository is writen by knocking the keyboard randomly, so I don't know what that means.
+All the contents in this repository is writen by a cat who walked through my keyboard, so I don't know what that means.